-130. In February 2024, about five months after terminating Professor Kleinschmit's employment, PPMA circulated a new job posting for a non-tenuretrack position.
+125. In February 2024, about five months after terminating Professor Kleinschmit's employment, PPMA circulated a new job posting for a non-tenuretrack position.
 The job description significantly overlapped with Professor Kleinschmit's responsibilities and stated that "[i]ndividuals who are members of a recognized underrepresented group are particularly encouraged to apply."

-131. Upon seeing the advertised position, Professor Kleinschmit applied to get his job back.
+126. Upon seeing the advertised position, Professor Kleinschmit applied to get his job back.
 But in a conversation with a former colleague, he asked why the department had not contacted him to know that the position was becoming available.
 It became apparent from the conversation that the department had someone else in mind.

-132. Professor Kleinschmit believes that his repeated advocacy against racial discrimination in hiring drove UIC to retaliate against him because he would not stop objecting to its illegal behavior, as thus no longer constituted a "fit" with the college's professed commitment to social justice and racial equity.
+127. Professor Kleinschmit believes that his repeated advocacy against racial discrimination in hiring drove UIC to retaliate against him because he would not stop objecting to its illegal behavior, as thus no longer constituted a "fit" with the college's professed commitment to social justice and racial equity.
 His nonrenewal was only three years after he was promoted to clinical associate professor on an accelerated timeline.
-Professor Kleinschmit was previous renewed four times, with two one-year contracts and two two-year contracts.
-He was up for renewal for his first three-year contract due to his seniority at the time his contract was terminated.

-Case: 1:25-cv-01400 Document #: 19 Filed: 06/06/25 Page 28 of 35 PageID #:132
+Case: 1:25-cv-01400 Document #: 1 Filed: 02/10/25 Page 26 of 31 PageID #:26

-133. On December 7, 2021 Chancellor Micheal Amiridis, J. Rex Tolliver (Vice Chancellor of Academic Affairs) and Amalia Pallares (Vice Chancellor for Diversity Equity and Engagement) released an Advancing Racial Equity initiative update, in which they openly stated their goal to increase the number of tenure-line Black faculty by 30% by August 2023, naming it a "top priority for the university."
+128. On December 7, 2021 Chancellor Micheal Amiridis, J. Rex Tolliver (Vice Chancellor of Academic Affairs) and Amalia Pallares (Vice Chancellor for Diversity Equity and Engagement) released an Advancing Racial Equity initiative update, in which they openly stated their goal to increase the number of tenure-line Black faculty by 30% by August 2023, naming it a "top priority for the university."

-134. The Plaintiff's treatment was part of a clear pattern of university-wide discriminatory behavior over the past five years that saw substantial changes in the composition of UIC's tenure track faculty, non-tenure-track faculty, and graduate assistant populations.
+129. The Plaintiff's treatment was part of a clear pattern of university-wide discriminatory behavior over the past five years that saw substantial changes in the composition of UIC's tenure track faculty, non-tenure-track faculty, and graduate assistant populations.

-135. According to UIC's OIR IPEDS data, between 2019-2023, total Black tenure track (TT) faculty increased by 25%, Hispanic TT faculty increased by 20%, and White TT faculty declined by 4.24%.
+130. According to UIC's OIR IPEDS data, between 2019-2023, total Black tenure track (TT) faculty increased by 25%, Hispanic TT faculty increased by 20%, and White TT faculty declined by 4.24%.

-136. Among total non-tenure-track (NTT) faculty, Black NTT faculty increased by 25.4%, Hispanic NTT faculty increased by 37.1% while White NTT faculty (including Professor Kleinschmit) declined by 7.0%.
+131. Among total non-tenure-track (NTT) faculty, Black NTT faculty increased by 25.4%, Hispanic NTT faculty increased by 37.1% while White NTT faculty (including Professor Kleinschmit) declined by 7.0%.

-137. Among graduate assistants, Black graduate assistants increased by 41.5%, Hispanic graduate assistants increased by 20%, and White graduate assistants decreased by 7.1%, suggesting significant racial discrimination in graduate admissions and the awarding of student financial aid.
+132. Among graduate assistants, Black graduate assistants increased by 41.5%, Hispanic graduate assistants increased by 20%, and White graduate assistants decreased by 7.1%, suggesting significant racial discrimination in graduate admissions and the awarding of student financial aid.